 To understand this debate, we must first understand metabolic exercise.
-Metabolic training is conditioning exercise performed with the intention of increasing the capacity and efficiency of the energy pathways to store and deliver energy for activity.
+Metabolic training is the increased capacity and efficiency of the energy pathways to store and deliver energy for activity.
 Most people commonly refer to this as, “cardio.”
 There are two main energy pathways used to provided energy for activity, aerobic and anaerobic.

 Aerobic activity uses oxygen to produce energy and is associated with low to moderate activity over 90 seconds…think marathoner.
 The benefits of this type of training is increased cardiovascular function and a decrease in body fat.
 The negatives are a decrease in mass, strength, power, speed, and anaerobic capacity.
 Most people seem to gravitate towards steady state aerobic training, by walking on the treadmill or using an elliptical machine at low to moderate intensities, but is this the most efficient way to decrease body fat?
 Before I clarify, let’s first take a look at anaerobic activity.